Go to Twin Peaks Table of Contents for a note on the analysis.

 Richard and Mr. C united!
 We have been waiting for this, for confirmation that Mr. C is Richard's father.
 We don't have it yet but for the first time we are given confirmation that Audrey, indeed, is his mother.
 She was fond enough of the memory of Cooper that she kept a picture of him, which likely means she doesn't suspect Mr. C is Richard's father.
-Richard only knows that Cooper is FBI.
+Richard only knows that Cooper is FBI and he appears to have resented him in his "fancy" FBI suit.
 He has no reason to suspect that Mr. C is his father.
 But Cooper is of interest to him.
 He's a mystery.
 He's from his mom's past.
 He's powerful.
 Authoritative.
 All Richard has seen and knows of Mr. C is that he won at the Farm and killed Ray.
 Bad guy Richard never had a dad and he's going to be looking for one in bad guy Mr. C. We might think that as Mr. C doesn't kill him that means that Mr. C is fullly aware that Richard is his son.

 Richard has said his mother "had" a picture of Cooper.
 Does this mean she's past tense to him?

 Day.
 We fly in over a Twin Peaks forest to the sound of the wind and of falls cascading down the mountain.
 We are then in what seems the deep interior of the forest, mysterious with the sound of creaking trees and birds.
 Yet now there appears a man (Mark Frost) walking down a path with his black and white Boston Terrier.